Weed, pot, Mary Jane, ganja, bud – what do these terms have in common? They’re all slang names for marijuana.

 - Using it as an escape from problems in their lives (family, school, etc.)

 - Thinking it’s cool because they hear popular songs about it, and see it used by actors in the movies and on TV

 I’ve heard that marijuana can be used as medicine – is that true?

-Although the debate regarding the medical use of marijuana continues, the FDA (Federal Food and Drug Administration) has approved pills that contain THC for cancer patients (who have nausea and vomiting) and for patients diagnosed with AIDS (who have a low weight and/or no appetite).
+The FDA (Federal Food and Drug Administration) has approved pills that contain THC for cancer patients (who have nausea and vomiting) and for patients diagnosed with AIDS (who have a low weight and/or no appetite).
 Research is being done to find out other possible uses and forms of THC and other cannabinoids (chemicals from the cannabis plant that act on a certain type of receptor in the brain).
 A person must have a prescription to get it.
-Smoking marijuana is not accepted as a medical treatment.
 Companies that make certain medicines are working to develop safe, standardized medications with the Cannabidiol (CBD) compound.